CraigStuntz/CraigStuntz.github.io/posts/2016-06-18-static-vs-dynamic-wrong-question.markdown

 ---
-title: "Static vs. Dynamic" Is the Wrong Question for Working Programmers
+title: '"Static vs. Dynamic" Is the Wrong Question for Working Programmers'
 tags: programming languages
 ---